 - 1. This conservation measure is invoked by the conservation measures to which it is attached. - 2.
 Catches shall be reported in accordance with the five-day Catch and Effort Reporting System set out in Conservation Measure 23-01. - 3.
 At the end of each month, each Contracting Party shall obtain from each of its vessels the haul-by-haul data required to complete the CCAMLR fine-scale catch and effort data form (trawl fisheries Form C1).
 It shall transmit those data in the specified format to the Executive Secretary not later than the end of the following month.
 The multipliers used to convert the measured component of the catch to an estimate of green weight should be estimated at least once every month using the C1 form as a guideline. - 4.
-This conservation measure shall be reviewed when catch limits for small-scale management units (SSMUs) are established in the relevant areas. - 5.
+The total by-catch shall be reported by species or to the lowest taxonomic level possible (e.g. genus or family). - 5.
+The numbers of seabirds and marine mammals of each species caught and released or killed shall be reported by species or to the lowest taxonomic level possible. - 6.
+This conservation measure shall be reviewed when catch limits for small-scale management units (SSMUs) are established in the relevant areas. - 7.
 Each Flag State shall notify by email, or other means, the Executive Secretary within 24 hours of each entry to, exit from and movement between, subareas and divisions of the Convention Area by each of its fishing vessels.
 When a vessel intends to enter a closed area, or an area for which it is not licensed to fish, the Flag State shall provide prior notification to the Secretariat of the vessel's intentions.
 The Flag State may permit or direct that such notifications be provided by the vessel directly to the Secretariat.